trackingplan/trackingplan.js/README.md

 ### Add the script to your site

-Installing Trackingplan is simple, just paste this snippet high in the `<head>` of your site, use your tag manager o include it with `npm -i trackingplan-js`:
+Installing Trackingplan is simple, just paste this snippet high in the `<head>` of your site, use your tag manager or include it with `npm -i trackingplan-js` and initialize with `Trackingplan.init("YOUR_TP_ID")`:

 **Warning: This minified example is only for demo purposes and could not be updated.
 Replace it with the latest version before distributing.**